N64DX/oot-dx/README.md

 **Music tracks:**
 - "Sacred Grove" from "Twilight Princess" by ZeldaBoy14
 - "Tal Tal Height" from "Link's Awakening DX" by NewSoupVi
+- "Mysterious Forest" from "A Link to the Past" by Fish_waffle64
 - "Kolima Forest" from "Golden Sun" by Asra

 ### Instructions